Medicare Prescription Drug Coverage: Start with the Basics

 Coverage Stages

-Medicare has four stages, ending with the coverage gap and catastrophic coverage.
+Medicare has three stages, ending with the catastrophic coverage.
 The amount covered by your plan in each stage will affect the amount you pay for medications.

 Learn more